Admission & Requirements

 We welcome students from all across the country.
-If you are interested in studying with us, and are currently a student of another Canadian law school who satisfies the standards for admission to our JD program, please speak with our Assistant Dean, Academic about transferring to the Schulich School of Law.
+If you are interested in studying with us and are currently a student of another Canadian law school who satisfies the standards for admission to our JD program, please speak with our Associate Dean, Academic about transferring to the Schulich School of Law.
 You must be in good standing where your previous studies have been undertaken, the work you've completed must be satisfactory to the Law School Studies Committee, and the classes to be completed for a JD degree must be able to be arranged.

 To qualify for a degree, you must complete two full years at Dalhousie.
-Well qualified graduates of a Quebec law school may be admitted into a special one year program.
+Well-qualified graduates of a Quebec law school may be admitted into a special one-year program.